pellepim/projectplace_workspace_sync/readme.md

 It downloads all documents in the main document archive in all workspaces in a Projectplace Enterprise Account, and on subsequent runs downloads only new or modified files.

-It then renders a HTML-page structure providing the opportunity to navigate the workspaces, folders and documents.
+It also renders a HTML-page structure providing the opportunity to navigate the workspaces, folders and documents.

 It is suitable to set up as a recurring task, for example nightly.

 Currently only handles documents uploaded to the document tool in Projectplace workspaces, documents uploaded to other artifacts (e.g cards, activities, conversations etc) are not downloaded or represented through this tool.

+The first run of the tool will necessarily be much slower than all subsequent runs, once everything has been synched once, only new or updated info is fetched.

-## Poor man's backup
+## "Poor man's" backup
 When workspaces are archived or terminated in Projectplace - this script will retain data from those workspaces indefinitely (unless explicitly deleted).
 The same goes for documents that are deleted from workspaces in Projectplace.
 If they have been downloaded by this script once, the local database will